 - The terms CBD “tincture” and CBD “oil” are largely interchangeable; they both refer to products that are to be taken orally.

-- CBD vape liquids are much less viscous (less syrupy) than CBD oils or tinctures – if you try to use an sublingual (under the tongue) oil in a vape pen, it’s probably not going to work very well
+- CBD vape liquids are much less viscous (less syrupy) than CBD oils or tinctures – if you try to use a sublingual (under the tongue) oil in a vape pen, it’s probably not going to work very well.

 In short, if you’re wanting to try CBD in your vape pen, make sure that you use a vape-specific CBD liquid.
 Even though the terminology is ambiguous and confusing, there is definitely a difference between CBD oil and CBD vape liquid.